Philippines women's national volleyball team: History

 In 2014, the PVF lost recognition by the Philippine Olympic Committee after a leadership crisis.
 The Fédération Internationale de Volleyball (FIVB) recognized the Larong Volleyball sa Pilipinas, Inc. (LVPI) as its provisional member in 2015, effectively taking over the PVF's mandate.
 The LVPI was allowed to send and organize national volleyball teams, including the women's team, to FIVB tournaments in the next few years.

 After failing to get a podium finish at the 2015 Southeast Asian Games, it was decided that the national team coached by Roger Gorayeb would be disbanded.
 However, it was later decided that Gorayeb would remain as coach of the national team's participation in another tournament, the 2015 VTV International Women's Volleyball Cup.
 The team was without many of its players that played in the Southeast Asian Games and finished last out of six teams.

 In 2021, the Philippine National Volleyball Federation (PNVF) was formed and was given full FIVB membership, replacing the LVPI as the volleyball federation for volleyball in the Philippines.

 The Philippines secured their first ever podium finish in an AVC tournament when they finished as third placers in the 2024 AVC Women's Challenge Cup, which was hosted by Manila.
 They progressed further at the 2025 AVC Women's Volleyball Nations Cup losing to host Vietnam in the final.
 However this feat is the first-ever finals appearance in an AVC-sanctioned tournament for a Philippine volleyball team (men's or women's) with their finals appearance in a tournament was back at the 1997 SEA Games.

+However, the PNVF was suspended in May 2026 and was placed under the management of an FIVB-appointed ad hoc committee.
+They nevertheless took part at the 2026 AVC Women's Volleyball Cup in Candon under the supervision of the transitional body.